cahoover/generalanalytics.io/README.md

 The website for General Analytics. www.generalanalytics.io

-Uses the Hugo static site generator https://gohugo.io/ and the Academic theme https://themes.gohugo.io/theme/academic/ by George Cushen.
+Uses the Hugo static site generator https://gohugo.io/ and the Academic theme https://themes.gohugo.io/theme/academic/ by George Cushen